Azure-Samples/Cognitive-Services-Voice-Assistant/clients/csharp-uwp/docs/sample-app-walkthough/step2-keyword-verification.md

 DialogManager initializes the AgentAudioInputProvider and passes it to an instance of [DirectLineSpeechDialogBackend](https://github.com/Azure-Samples/Cognitive-Services-Voice-Assistant/blob/master/clients/csharp-uwp/UWPVoiceAssistantSample/DirectLineSpeechDialogBackend.cs) through DirectLineSpeechDialogBackend.SetAudioSource.
 The DirectLineSpeechDialogBackend class manages the Speech SDK classes used to interface with Direct Line Speech.

-When the AgentAudioInputProvider fires the DataAvailable event, the bytes from the activation audio are [passed to the Speech SDK](https://github.com/Azure-Samples/Cognitive-Services-Voice-Assistant/blob/master/clients/csharp-uwp/UWPVoiceAssistantSample/DirectLineSpeechDialogBackend.cs#L192) and analyzed by the local 2nd stage keyword detector.
+When the AgentAudioInputProvider fires the DataAvailable event, the bytes from the activation audio are [passed to the Speech SDK](https://github.com/Azure-Samples/Cognitive-Services-Voice-Assistant/blob/master/clients/csharp-uwp/UWPVoiceAssistantSample/DirectLineSpeechDialogBackend.cs#L192) and analyzed by the local keyword detector.

 ## 10. Complete local keyword verification

 When the local keyword verifier verifies the keyword is present in the activation audio, the DialogServiceConnector object in DirectLineSpeechDialogBackend will fire the SpeechRecognizing event with the result reason ResultReason.RecognizingKeyword.
-Note: there is no "keyword rejected" signal from the DialogServiceConnector for 2nd stage verification, so there must be a manually implemented timeout to cancel verification in case of failure.
+Note: there is no "keyword rejected" signal from the DialogServiceConnector for local keyword verification, so there must be a manually implemented timeout to cancel local keyword verification in case of failure.
 In the sample application, this "rejection timer" is implemented in [SignalDetectionHelper](https://github.com/Azure-Samples/Cognitive-Services-Voice-Assistant/blob/master/clients/csharp-uwp/UWPVoiceAssistantSample/SignalDetectionHelper.cs).

 ## 11. Complete cloud keyword verification

-On successful local keyword verification, the DialogServiceConnector automatically sends the audio to the cloud for 3rd stage keyword verification.
+On successful local keyword verification, the DialogServiceConnector automatically sends the audio to the cloud for cloud keyword verification.
 When it verifies the keyword with cloud verification, the DialogServiceConnector object will fire the SpeechRecognized event with the result reason ResultReason.RecognizedKeyword.
 If cloud verification fails, the result reason will be ResultReason.NoMatch.
 In either case, the DialogManager surfaces these events as SignalConfirmed and SignalRejected.

 ## 12. If the keyword is verified, display UI